RidgeXR/Beyond-Streamer/README.md

-# ALXR-nightly

-This repository is for nightly builds of the [ALXR client](https://github.com/korejan/ALVR/wiki/ALXR-Client), stable release builds can be found [here](https://github.com/korejan/ALVR/releases), more details can be found [here](https://github.com/korejan/ALVR/wiki/ALXR-Client).
+Very much a WIP.
+At any given point this will very likely not work.
+This repo is more for me to collect my thoughts than to publish working builds as of now.
+To anybody seeing this, Hi!! :3